Adding Semantics to a Scene

 In order to generate annotations such as segmentation and bounding boxes, semantic information such as the class for different objects in the scene must be specified.
 The Semantics Schema Editor tool allows user to assign semantic labels to those objects.

-Semantic Schema Editor is an Omniverse extension, accessible via Extension manager.
+Semantics Schema Editor is an Omniverse extension, accessible via Extension manager.
 Go to Window->Extensions to find the extension.
-Then find the Semantic Schema Editor as shown bellow to enable it.
+Then find the Semantics Schema Editor as shown bellow to enable it.
 There are two ways to assign semantic labels to objects.

 If you are using Isaac Sim, you will find the semantic schema editor extension already downloaded.
-To use it, click on Synthetic data tab in the top left and click on Semantics schema Editor.
+To use it, click on Replicator tab in the top left and click on Semantics schema Editor.